Compare the Best Credit Cards in Australia

 • Can encourage overspending

-• Cash advances and unpaid balances can be very expensive
+• Cash advances can be particularly expensive

 • Can damage your credit score if you miss repayments